johnshang2020/COVID_EWS/README.md

 ### Prediction
 Using falcon to define RESTful services that use Tensorflow models.

-we have trained to try to predict patient outcomes.
+We have trained to try to predict patient outcomes.

 ### Disclaimer
 This tool is for research purpose and not approved for clinical use.